NestorSkiad/nearest_color_gui/README.md

 > If `gh-pages` is not available in `Source`, just create and push a branch called `gh-pages` and it should be available.

 You can test the template app at <https://emilk.github.io/eframe_template/>.

-## Updating egui

-As of 2023, egui is in active development with frequent releases with breaking changes. [eframe_template](https://github.com/emilk/eframe_template/) will be updated in lock-step to always use the latest version of egui.

-When updating `egui` and `eframe` it is recommended you do so one version at the time, and read about the changes in [the egui changelog](https://github.com/emilk/egui/blob/master/CHANGELOG.md) and [eframe changelog](https://github.com/emilk/egui/blob/master/crates/eframe/CHANGELOG.md).